 What do you mean by cross-pollinating?

 We’re bringing a lot of EMEA experience to the US, which gives us a different perspective that we can offer clients there.
 And we know there are a lot of things we can learn from the US market and apply to our EMEA campaigns.

-For example, in Europe you’ve got smaller markets, and each of those markets speak a different language, whereas in the US you have a far bigger audience to run tests with.
+For example, in Europe, you’ve got smaller markets, and each of those markets speaks a different language, whereas in the US you have a far bigger audience to run tests with.
 An account list in EMEA might include 100 companies.
 In the US there might be 1000 accounts for the same criteria.

 So what is the advantage of having experience in Europe?

 As I was saying, we’ve always promoted an integrated approach to campaigns all the way from proposition development through to sales handover, which is what many American companies lack.
-In several cases, they have highly specialised teams working in siloes.
+In several cases, they have highly specialized teams working in silos.
 So they’re more advanced in specific disciplines but have less experience at end-to-end integration.

 Our experience in EMEA also gives our clients an advantage when it comes to proposition development.
 With a crowded market of suppliers and a smaller audience to target, it’s essential to have a campaign proposition that is truly differentiated.

 What are you most excited about for the US office?